queryverse/ExcelReaders.jl/README.md

 Once xlrd is installed, then you can just use ``Pkg.clone("ExcelReaders")`` in Julia to install ExcelReaders and its dependencies.

+## Alternatives

+The [Taro](https://github.com/aviks/Taro.jl) package also provides Excel file reading functionality.
+The main difference between the two packages (in terms of Excel functionality) is that ExcelReaders uses the Python package [xlrd](https://github.com/python-excel/xlrd) for its processing, whereas Taro uses the Java packages Apache [Tika](http://tika.apache.org/) and Apache [POI](http://poi.apache.org/).

 ## Basic usage

 The most basic usage is this: